lxrmrz732/hood-dnc/README.md

+# hood dnc
-# worst dnc program
+## worst dnc program

+A simple C application to send and receive files over RS-232 to Haas CNC machines.
+This program is modeled after behavior seen in Cadem NCnetLite 7.

-bro is doing this to graduate fr
+"bro is doing this to graduate fr"